warpstreamlabs/bento/website/docs/guides/bloblang/walkthrough.md

 I'm worried that I've turned you into some sort of error hating thug, hell-bent on eliminating all errors from existence.
 However, sometimes errors are what we want.
 Failing a mapping with an error allows us to handle the bad document in other ways, such as routing it to a dead-letter queue or filtering it entirely.

-You can read about common Benthos error handling patterns for bad data in the [error handling guide][configuration.error_handling], but the first step is to create the error.
+You can read about common Bento error handling patterns for bad data in the [error handling guide][configuration.error_handling], but the first step is to create the error.
 Luckily, Bloblang has a range of ways of creating errors under certain circumstances, which can be used in order to validate the data being mapped.

 There are [a few helper methods][blobl.methods.coercion] that make validating and coercing fields nice and easy, try this mapping out: